The Great Silk Road Adventure: Xi'an to Istanbul

 Overview

-This amazing trip offers a once in a lifetime opportunity for those with sufficient time to travel the entirety of one of the major branches of the Silk Road all the way across Asia from Xi’an in central China to Istanbul in Western Turkey, covering a distance of some 12,000 kilometres and six contrasting countries.
+This amazing trip offers a once in a lifetime opportunity for those with sufficient time to travel the entirety of one of the major branches of the Silk Road all the way across Asia from Xi’an in Central China to Istanbul in Western Turkey, covering a distance of some 12,000 kilometres and six contrasting countries.

-Following in the footsteps of travel luminaries Marco Polo, Ibn Battuta, Hsuan-Tsang and a million ancient Silk Road traders, we’ll take in not only some of the ...
+Following in the footsteps of travel luminaries such as Marco Polo, Ibn Battuta and Hsuan-Tsan, we’ll take in not only some of the world’s most iconic sights like Xi’an’s Terracotta ...

-This amazing trip offers a once in a lifetime opportunity for those with sufficient time to travel the entirety of one of the major branches of the Silk Road all the way across Asia from Xi’an in central China to Istanbul in Western Turkey, covering a distance of some 12,000 kilometres and six contrasting countries.
+This amazing trip offers a once in a lifetime opportunity for those with sufficient time to travel the entirety of one of the major branches of the Silk Road all the way across Asia from Xi’an in Central China to Istanbul in Western Turkey, covering a distance of some 12,000 kilometres and six contrasting countries.

 HIGHLIGHTS